 Of course, the debate rages on over the hows and whys of the most iconic guitar tones.
 Indeed, even the players themselves are given to forgetting or mis-remembering the gear and circumstances that led to their creation.

 And as for deciding the best?
 Well it's entirely subjective.
 There cannot be a ‘definitive’ list of the 25 greatest tones ever in order; that’s an impossible task.

-Instead, we’ve unleashed the tonehounds and hunted down the very best classic sounds you can achieve with accessible gear.
+Instead, we’ve unleashed the tonehounds and hunted down 25 of the best classic sounds you can achieve with accessible gear.
 And we’re covering a world of possibilities in the process with valuable tips these tones can teach us that all players can benefit from.

 1. Where The Streets Have No Name

 Player: The Edge | Album: The Joshua Tree (1987)

 We’ll stand on a box in a crowded room and boldly declare this is the most iconic use of delay ever; a guitarist using the effect to craft iconic parts.
 To hear The Edge’s cascading notes bouncing across the stands of a stadium is a rock rite of passage that has to be witnessed.
 But, boy, does he make us work to get it for ourselves.
 Yes you’ll need two delays to nail it, and modulation too.
 The good news is TC Electronic’s Flashback delay models the exact TC unit the man himself uses onstage.

 “They work together to become a part of one delay sound,” was The Edge’s reasoning to Guitar World for using two different delays at once.
 “When I use two delays, I like to mess with the pitch modulation of the delay signal.
 It increases the depth of the sound and gives it a tremendous 3-D sensation.
 But straight slapback echo with no modulation isn’t very inspiring; the shape of the sound doesn’t change.”